 Tell Us Once is an optional and free service.
 You can report a death to many council and government organisations all at once, to save you time.

-When you attend to register the death, the registrar can provide you with a unique reference number.
-You can use this when you contact the Tell Us Once service, either online or by telephone.
+When you attend to register the death, the registrar can provide you with a unique reference number which you can then use when you contact the Tell Us Once service.

 If you can't contact the Tell Us Once service yourself, you could ask a family member, friend or your funeral director to help you.